The relative Clemens Conjectures for $\frac{1}{2}$-log Calabi-Yau threefolds: Relative setting

 Now, if we assume $C\subset X$ rational, then with $a_1+a_2=\deg(-K_X|_C)-2$.
 For a curve $C$ to move with a generic deformation $X_t$ of $X$ given by $H^1(T_X(-\log Y)(-Y))$, we must have that $H^1(N_{C/X}(-Y))=H^0(N_{C/X}(-Y))=0$.
 For this to hold, we must have:

 Note that this implies $N_{C/X} = \mathcal{O}(d-1) \oplus \mathcal{O}(d-1)$ if $Y$ cuts $C$ in $d$ points.

-The analogue of conjecture \ref{ques:II} is: \begin{conj} For $X$ a cubic threefold, $Y$ a hyperplane and $C$ a smooth rational curve of degree $d$, all three general.
+The analogue of conjecture \ref{ques:II} is: \begin{conj} Let $(X,Y)$ be a smooth $\frac{1}{2}$-log CY threefold pair and $C$ a smooth rational curve of $Y$-degree $d$, all three general.
 Denote $Z=C\cap Y$, then $X$ admits only a finite number of general rational curves whose intersection with $Y$ is $Z$.
 Moreover, they all have normal bundle

 \end{conj}

 The general smooth rational curve inside $\mathbb{P}^3$ is known to be perfectly balanced.
 Consider $C$ a smooth rational curve of degree $n$ in $\mathbb{P}^3$.
 Eisenbud-van de Ven \cite{EvdV81} proved that if $C$ is general then